atharvadeshpandesuwork-showcase/Python-Basics-Practice-Problems/Python Sets/Problems.md

 Q1.
 What does the union() method do?
 Ans: The union() method is used to combine two or more sets into a single set containing all unique elements from each set.
 Duplicate values are automatically removed because sets only store unique values.
 The union method returns a new set and does not modify the original set.

+Q2.
+Why union() is useful in customer analytics?
+Ans: The union() method is useful in customer analytics because it combines customer data from multiple stores into a single set of unique customers.
+If the same customer has made purchases from one or more store, the union() method automatically removes duplicate entries and returns only one occurrence of that customer.
+This helps the company determine its total unique customer base, which is useful for marketing campaigns, customer reach analysis and loyalty program planning.

+Q3.
+If the same customer shops at both stores, how many times will they appear in the union?
+Ans: If the customer shops at both stores they will appear only once in union.
+This is because union only returns a set elements containing only unique elements.
+Since sets do not allow duplicate values the customers name will only be included once regardless how many stores they have shopped at.

+Q4.
+What is the difference between union() and simply adding two lists together?
+Ans: The union method combines 2 or more sets and returns a new set containing only unique elements.
+Since sets automatically ignore duplicate values, no additional logic is required to remove duplicates.
+If we simply add two lists together using the (+) operator all the elements in the lists are combined including duplicate values.
+If we need only unique elements we must write additional logic to identify and remove duplicate elements.

+Q5.
+Can union() be performed on Lists?
+If not, why?
+Ans: No union() cannot be performed on lists because it is a method of Set data structure and not the List data structure.
+List do not have a union method.
+If we need to combine two lists and remove duplicates, we must write additional logic or convert the lists into sets before using union().

+Q6.
+Give another real-world example where union() would be useful in data analysis?
+Ans: A good example is combining customer data from online store and a physical store.
+Some customers may shop through both the channels.
+Using union() method allow us to combine both customer datasets and obtain a list of unique customers.
+This helps business understand its total customer reach and plan marketing campaigns more effectively.